-As reported in a number of news outlets yesterday (see here) a letter outlining Ontario Progressive Conservative (OPC) leader Patrick Brown’s views on the Ontario sex education curriculum has been circulating in Toronto.
+As reported in a number of news outlets yesterday (see here) a letter outlining Ontario Progressive Conservative Party of Ontario (PCPO) leader Patrick Brown’s views on the Ontario sex education curriculum has been circulating in Toronto.
 The letter coincides with the provincial by-election in the Toronto riding of Scarborough-Rouge River.
 In the letter, Mr. Brown wrote “a PC government would scrap the controversial changes to sex-ed introduced by Premier (Kathleen) Wynne and develop a new curriculum after thoughtful and full consultation with parents.”

 LGBTory Canada supports the broad principles of the Wynne government’s new sex education curriculum (which you can read here).
 We are pleased that the document, the first update in the curriculum since 1998, addresses issues of sexual orientation, gender identity and other topics of concern to LGBT students.
 We accept that there is room for debate on the timing and implementation of these topics in Ontario schools, but we believe the curriculum offers teachers, students, and families a reasonable and balanced program of sex education.